 The hand signs used in the gun dog retrieve are usually the following:

-The hand sign for the retriever to hunt – one hand at the same level as the dog’s eyes points straight out to the area where the dog should hunt.
+The hand sign for the retriever to hunt a larger area (picking up) – one hand at the same level as the dog’s eyes points straight out to the area where the dog should hunt.

 The hand sign for the spaniel to hunt – one hand points and the body turns in the direction where the dog should hunt.